murraymint1991/woven-pulse/design/relationships/renna_vagrant.md

 Love → framed as innocent “new family” ideal.

 Corruption → framed as Vagrant’s possession.
+"He told me not to use protection, who am I to say no".

 Hybrid → framed as “dangerous fun,” but cherished.
+"We weren't careful and I don't mind."